OTonGitHub/IS4-BlazorAPI-Demo/README.md

     <li>You have to add this just buefore the builder.build()</li>
     <li>In the API Controller, default get method does not have to be called by name if route is not mentioned but will be the default when visiting the api/[controller]</li>
     <li>creating new projects with dotnet new, consider implications of using either --no-https or --no-http as well as the default behaviour.</li>
+    <li>tempkey.jwk is generated in root of I4Server project as development sign in for IS4.</li>
 </ul>